 Overcoming Industry Challenges for Child-Resistant Packaging

-While Fresh-Lock® child-resistant closures are applicable to many industries, each application provides its own challenges when it comes to flexible packaging.
+While Fresh-Lock® child-resistant closures are applicable to many industries and child-resistant pouches and bags, each application provides its own challenges when it comes to flexible packaging.
 Regulatory requirements, product variations, and constant developments in film structures have forced packagers to consider every component of their package to ensure that it’s child resistant.

 Luckily, Fresh-Lock® child-resistant closures are compatible with multiple film structures for different performance needs.
 Pharmaceutical companies can now shift from rigid plastic bottles and corrugated boxes to flexible packaging thanks to these closures, which can be applied to standup pouches and packaging designed to hold blister packs.
 Flexible pharmaceutical packaging offers convenience and safety for the user and provides protection for e-commerce delivery, which is a growing demand in this market.

 Another application for these closures is flexible pool chemical packaging, which requires high-performance film materials that meet the requirements of the Environmental Protection Agency (EPA) and withstand the corrosive chemicals they’re storing.
 Fresh-Lock® closures can be applied to these high-performance materials for a complete, child-resistant package.

 The flexible design and materials composing the package must also meet necessary requirements and undergo their own research and testing to be considered child-resistant.

 Packaging has changed a lot since the first child safety caps were implemented on rigid containers for child-resistant packaging.
 With new flexible packaging technologies flooding the market, it’s often best to go back to the originator, especially when the originator has continued to advance and improve upon its groundbreaking innovations.